TRAINING LADDER FOR CHILDREN AND ADOLESCENTS: FOR INFLAMMATION OF THE ACHILLES TENDON (TENDINITIS ACHILES)

 The majority of young patients can manage with relief until the pain subsides, following which the sports activity can be slowly resumed.
 The following rehabilitation program will cover the needs for the vast majority of children with tendinitis at the Achilles tendon.
 Older teenagers involved in sports at a high level can advantageously use the rehabilitation program for adults.

 Unlimited: Cycling.
 Swimming.
-Light jogging (few minutes) on a soft surface.
+Running with increasing distance on a soft surface.

 Stand with the injured leg stretched backwards with the toes facing front.
 Slowly bend the knee so that the calf muscles become increasingly stretched.
 Hold the position for 20 seconds and relax for 20 seconds before repeating.